Spin-wave Talbot effect in thin ferromagnetic film: Talbot effect -- model description

 Repetitive modulation of intensity occurring along the propagation direction of the waves diffracted on periodic obstacles, \textit{i.e.}, the Talbot self-imaging effect we study, defines the length parameter also called from his name.
-The Talbot's length determines the period over which secondary beams re-focus their source image, \textit{i.e.}, when the diffraction image is created after passing through a diffraction grating, at a certain, precisely determined distance $z_T$ in the direction perpendicular to the grating plane, an image identical to our original grating is formed.\\

-The classical formula for the Talbot's length \cite{Rayleigh81} can be derived based on the geometrical consideration, which is known from wave optics.
+The Talbot length determines the period over which secondary beams re-focus their source image, \textit{i.e.}, when the diffraction image is created after passing through a diffraction grating, at a certain, precisely determined distance $z_T$ in the direction perpendicular to the grating plane, an image identical to our original grating is formed.
+Classical formula for the Talbot length \cite{Rayleigh81} can be derived based on the geometrical consideration, which is known from wave optics.
 It yields

 where $m$ is an integer specifying the number of subsequent self-images, $d$ is a diffraction grating period, and $\lambda$ is an incident wave length.
-The details are given in Appendix \ref{Sec:App_A} and \ref{Sec:App_B}:\\

-For even $m$ values, we obtain the distance between the primary (basic), not laterally shifted in phase Talbot's images, whereas for odd $m$ values -- we observe the secondary Talbot's images laterally shifted in phase by half the period of the diffraction grating, as shown in Fig.~\ref{Fig:Sch_T}.
+For even $m$ values, we obtain the distance between the primary (basic), not laterally shifted in phase Talbot images, whereas for odd $m$ values -- we observe the secondary Talbot images laterally shifted in phase by half the period of the diffraction grating, as shown in Fig.~\ref{Fig:Sch_T}.
+More details are given in Appendixes \ref{Sec:App_A} and \ref{Sec:App_B}.